 The Cost of Loving Comics

 The cost of entry was 3,200 yen if you reserved a ticket online, or 3,500 yen at the door.
-Knowing Japan’s love of long queues, went with the online reservation, yet the price still ended up being close to 3,500 yen each (after including processing fee, credit card fee, gaijin fee … ).
+Knowing Japan’s love of long queues, we went with the online reservation, yet the price still ended up being close to 3,500 yen each (after including processing fee, credit card fee, gaijin fee … ).

 Diehard fans and comic lovers alike also had the opportunity to purchase additional bonus photo ops or autograph time with many celebrities attending the event, including the mastermind behind many Marvel superheroes, Stan Lee himself.
 Indeed many people thought this may be the last opportunity to meet the celebrity creator, who features as a cameo in all of Marvel’s movies, but at a steep 15,000 yen a piece, we decided ‘pass’.